-- A. Date: The midterm exam is scheduled from 6:30 to 7:45 p.m. on Thursday, October 13, 2011. - B. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points. - C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
-Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams based on the mandatory curve.
-While the numeric scores compute (60 of 300 points), midterm letter grades are informational only. - D. Everything else about the midterm exam is the same as the final exam, except that the midterm is only 75 minutes instead of three hours.
+- A. Date: The midterm exam is scheduled, during class, from 1:50 to 2:50 p.m. on Wednesday, October 10, 2012. - B. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points.

+- C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams.
+While the numeric scores compute into the "course" grade (60 of 300 points), midterm letter grades are informational only. - D. ExamSoft: I strongly encourage you to register to type your midterm and final exams, using your laptop and special security software that you can download from the Law School's website.
+Typing your exam allows you to create a work product in a way that will be least distracting from the substance. - E. Everything else about the midterm exam is the same as the final exam, except that the midterm is only one hour long.